Dan Daley: Political career

 On April 21, 2022, Daley attempted to stage a sit-in demonstration to prevent a vote on Florida's congressional district maps.
 Opponents of the tactic compared his actions to an insurrection.
 The demonstration was ultimately unsuccessful.

+iN 2025, Daley sponsored HB 479 to strengthen penalties for drivers who leave the scene of crashes involving property damage The bill mandates that offenders provide restitution to affected parties, emphasizing accountability.